aduvenhage/aduvenhage.github.io/README.md

 Now back to C++ again, with Bohemia Interactive Simulations.
 At BISim I'm part of the Blue R&D team, helping to improve the data pipeline and engine integrations of the Blue whole world visualization technology used in VBS4.
 I also led the development of the second round Epic Mega Grant project to integrate the Blue data pipeline with the Unreal Engine.

 # Lost & Found
-Currently by day I'm a python web and micro-services backend programmer, but I have been coding in C++ for a long long long time.
-I recently started some projects in an effort to stir up some ghosts and get back to what really made me want to be a programmer in the first place.
+A while ago when I spent my days as a python web and micro-services backend programmer, I wanted to get back into some high-performance C++ work.
+So, Istarted some new projects in an effort to stir up some ghosts and get back to what really made me want to be a programmer in the first place.
 - [Raytracer](https://aduvenhage.github.io/raytracer) _Really enjoying this one!!_
 - [AIS Beast](https://github.com/aduvenhage/ais_beast) _AIS-Decoder unchained: more speed ..._
 - [Fractals](https://github.com/aduvenhage/mandlebrot) _not much yet_